matushorvath/vm8086/README.md

 # Microsoft Basic on an Intcode Runtime

-VM6502 is a virtual machine emulating the MOS 6502 processor, and is capable of running Microsoft Basic.
-The 6502 virtual machine itself is implemented in [Intcode](https://esolangs.org/wiki/Intcode), which a machine language specification introduced as part of [Advent of Code 2019](https://adventofcode.com/2019).
+VM6502 is a virtual machine emulating the MOS 6502 processor, an 8-bit processor used in many home computers from the 80s, and is capable of running Microsoft Basic.
+The 6502 virtual machine itself is implemented in [Intcode](https://esolangs.org/wiki/Intcode), which a virtual machine introduced as part of [Advent of Code 2019](https://adventofcode.com/2019).

 ## Implementation Details